WLAN-Pi/developers/CONTRIBUTING.md

 - How you installed it

 **5. Location in code (if known)**
-- This helps other developers resolve the bug faster
+- This helps maintainers and developers resolve the bug faster

-If you don't provide this information, resolution will take longer.
-If we ask for clarification and you don't respond, we may close the issue without fixing it.
+If you don't provide this information, resolution will likely take longer.
+If we ask for clarification and you don't respond, we may close the issue without fixing whatever the issue is.

-### Issue Templates
+### Issue templates

 When opening a new issue, always fill out the issue template.
 Not doing so may result in your issue not being managed in a timely fashion.